janellesbelles/resonance-atlas/README.md

 - an animated emotional weather display
 - a section map
+- a carry-forward phrase the companion can keep speaking from
 - sensory scores like pressure, motion, warmth, distance, and texture
 - a compact message under 800 characters that can be pasted into an AI chat